 Why do I love dahlias?

 - They provide a constant source of blooms all the way to the first killing frost.
 Yes, they may start blooming a little later than some plants, but once they start, watch out!
 Sure, I grow many perennials in my Ohio garden and I love them, but I intermix many different tropical plants into my garden, and dahlias are among my favorites.

 - After everyone else’s gardens have fizzled out past their prime, mine is just getting started!
 Dahlias bloom when many other plants have pooped out.
 That’s the beauty of tropicals.
 They keep getting better and better as the season progresses!

 - Their bombastic blooms offer a tropical punch to your garden and make a bold statement.
 And there are so many shapes, sizes and forms in the flowers.
 Dahlias are not for the dainty gardener.

 - Dahlias offer an endless supply of cut flowers.
 I’m constantly cutting dahlias to display indoors throughout the season.
-One of my favorite things to do, although it’s somewhat depressing, is to cut an armful of dahlias right before the first killing frost, just like in the picture below from my garden a couple years ago.
+One of my favorite things to do, although it’s somewhat depressing, is to cut an armful of dahlias right before the first killing frost.

 If at any time there is a threat of frost, be sure to cover the dahlia overnight to protect it.

 Besides the fertilization tips I shared above, be sure to give your dahlias plenty of water.
 I can’t emphasize enough that your dahlias should receive plenty of of water and also be on a regular fertilization schedule.
 This will ensure a healthy plant with plenty of blooms.